 - If a professor is not in compliance regarding the student’s needs, how is the situation resolved?

 - What is the four-year graduation rate for students with this type of disability?

 - Are there organized support groups for students with disabilities?

 - Will you connect me to students with disabilities to get their perspectives?

 When applicable, check out mental health services.
-The UCLA survey indicates that there has been an explosion of college students experiencing mental health problems, as well as seeking treatment.
+The UCLA survey indicates that there was an explosion of undergraduate students experiencing mental health problems, as well as students seeking treatment.